lemonsqueeze/mingw-caffe/README.md

 #### Issues

+- Linking with caffe binary package fails.
+  Most likely boost / glog / gflags packages have been updated and caffe needs to be rebuilt.

 - Caffe fails to compile: error near STRICT in src/caffe/proto/caffe.pb.h
   A header in current boost package is messed up, #defines STRICT when it really shouldn't.
   Try this: